Configuring LDAP authentication

 authenticationMethod

-Configure an authentication method.
-Attribute may be set to either sqream or ldap.
-To configure LDAP authentication, choose ldap.
+Configure an authentication method: sqream or ldap.
+To configure LDAP authentication, choose ldap

 ldapIpAddress

-Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol.
-Out of the ldap and ldaps, we recommend to use the encrypted ldaps protocol.
+Configure the IP address or the Fully Qualified Domain Name (FQDN) of your LDAP server and select a protocol: ldap or ldaps.
+Sqream recommends using the encrypted ldaps protocol

 ldapConnTimeoutSec

 Configure the LDAP connection timeout threshold (seconds).
-The default is 30 seconds.
+Default = 30 seconds

 Procedure